| Feature | Slyce Spend-to-own, flat $9.99/mo | Fidelity Go Fidelity-managed robo-portfolio |

 $0 expense ratio on the underlying ETFs.
 Fidelity Flex ETFs charge zero expense ratios — meaningfully lower than the underlying ETF costs at most other robo-advisors.

 Free below a balance threshold.
 No advisory fee, no expense ratio.
-For users below the threshold, Fidelity Go is genuinely free — unique among robo-advisors.
+For users below the threshold, Fidelity Go is genuinely free — and cheaper than Slyce's flat $9.99/month on a small balance.

 IRA support.
 Traditional and Roth IRAs are part of Fidelity Go.
 Slyce doesn't offer IRAs at launch.